bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 - [ ] **Life/Soul Labels**
 	- [ ] Need to fade in the life and soul labels a bit earlier I think, otherwise it looks a bit weird with the initial +100 popup... idk.
 	- [ ] Apply disintegrate effect instead of fading in/out for the delta labels.
 - [ ] The status/power used effect (the icons) that appears on coins could probably afford to last slightly longer.
+I think the fade could be faster - stay fully visible longer, fade quicker.
 - [ ] Trail for souls, life, and purchased coins?
 - [ ] Trail for coins moving to hands/toss.
 - [ ] River on the left/right should scroll during voyage.